r-hub/blog/content/post/2020-02-07-processx-blocked-sigchld-fix/index.md

 ## Error while shutting down parallel: unable to terminate some child processes
 ```

-Indeed, both sub-processes of the callr R process are zombies.
+Indeed, both subprocesses of the callr R process are zombies.
 Clearly, the callr R process did not receive or did not handle their
 `SIGCHLD` signals.
 To make sure that the `SIGCHLD` signal handler is
 properly set up in parallel, we need to debug parallel's C code, in the